 One of our goals is to maximize engagement and promote VCUarts.
-To do so, we use voice + tone consistent with our brand, both across and within social platforms.
+To do so, we use a voice and tone consistent with our brand, across and within social platforms.

-Some useful tools to keep organized on social media:
+Some useful tools you can use to stay organized on social media:

 – Buffer (an app that can be loaded with tweets and push out automatically based on your needs)

 – Bit.ly (a URL shorten that tracks how many people have clicked it)

 – There are other tools (Trello, HootSuite, Ow.ly, TweetDeck…) but these are our favorites.